 Our internal control over financial reporting and our disclosure controls and procedures have been ineffective in the past.
 We have taken steps to improve our disclosure controls and procedures and our internal control over financial reporting, and as of October 31, 2013, our chief executive officer and chief financial officer concluded that internal control over financial reporting was effective, and as of January 31, 2014, our chief executive officer and chief financial officer concluded that our disclosure controls and procedures were effective.
 On February 26, 2014, we entered into an engagement letter to initiate SOX assessment services, including the development of control design documents and control test plans.
 However, there is no assurance that our disclosure controls and procedures will remain effective or that there will be no material weaknesses in our internal control over financial reporting in the future.
-Additionally, as a result of the historical material weaknesses in our internal control over financial reporting, which would harm our business and the trading price of our stock.
+Additionally, as a result of the historical material weaknesses in our internal control over financial reporting and the historical ineffectiveness of our disclosure controls and procedures, current and potential stockholders could lose confidence in our financial reporting, which would harm our business and the trading price of our stock.